BLayman/Artificial-Life-Simulator/README.md

 features: neural networks, and resources.

 Each agent has a collection of neural networks for determining that agent's behavior.
-An agent's neural network maps input information such as: perception of the environment, sensing internal state, and communication with other agents; to output actions such as: consumption of a resource, movement, reproduction, and interaction with other agents.
+An agent's neural network maps input information such as: perception of the environment, sensing internal state, and communication with other agents to output actions such as: consumption of a resource, movement, reproduction, and interaction with other agents.

 Each agent also stores a number of resources that can be acquired from land spaces.
 These resources may be essential for the agent's